iamruicarvalho/LDTS-Snake-Game/README.md

 ### -Consequences
 • Alows for the possibility to reuse the same algorithm in different instances of the program making only slight changes to fit the context in which we needed it.

+# 3.
+##  DESIGN

+### Problem in Context:
+As we thought in the beginning of the project, we will try to have different states, such as game state, menu state and controls menu state.

+### -The Pattern
+The second pattern we decided to use was the STATE PATTERN.
+This is a behavioral design pattern that lets an object alter its behavior depending on its state.

+### -Implementation
+We haven't implemented it yet but it will be used in order to make allow us to have multiple menus, also not implemented in the UML diagram.

+### -Consequences
+• A better organization of the different screen the player will be seeing, providing an easier way of modifying a view (screen) if needed
+• Single Responsibility Principle.
+The code related to each state are in separate classes
+• Open/Closed Principle.
+We can introduce new states without changing existing state classes

 # DATA CLASS

  ## UML DIAGRAM: